 Examples of valid reasons for a post-divorce modification include: losing a job, relocating, severe illness, substance abuse, and other big changes in your life.

 In addition to downward adjustments to child/spousal support and custody payments, you can also request increases as well if you have obtained a higher paying job or a promotion.

 What kinds of child custody are there?

 In New York, the different kinds of child custody include joint custody, sole custody, legal custody, and physical custody.
-Our legal team will work diligently to help you obtain the type of child custody arrangement you desire.
+Our Long Island family law attorneys team will work diligently to help you obtain the type of child custody arrangement you desire.
 We wish to help you continue playing an active role in the life of your child.

 “Excellent job by Sylvia Ayass!” - Happy Client